ankane/s3tk/README.md

 s3tk encrypt my-bucket
 ```

 Use AES-256 by default.
-For KMS, use
+For KMS, use:

 ```sh
 s3tk encrypt my-bucket --kms-key-id arn:aws:kms:...